coderefinery/manuals/obs.rst

 * Title
 * Gallery - contains galleryCapture
-* Local - capture of your screen, when you need to teach.
+* BroadcasterScreen - capture of your screen, when you need to teach.
 Has galleryCapture in top-right corner
-* Remote: capture of Zoom second window (which has been adjusted to be same resolution as your base canvas size).
+* Screenshare: capture of Zoom second window (which has been adjusted to be same resolution as your base canvas size).
 Also has galleryCapture in top-right corner.
 * Notes: contains HackMD + galleryCapture